liedekef/events-made-easy/readme.txt

 See the FAQ section at the [Official site](https://www.e-dynamics.be/wordpress/).

 == Changelog ==
+= 2.5.56 (2025/04/26) =
+* The pending booking mail now gets removed after one run from the mail queue if the payment arrives.
+This is a more consistent removal period

 = 2.5.55 (2025/04/26) =
 * Added API function eme_send_mail_to_groups to easily send emails to an EME group and obey list headers etc...
   Function def: